 Assisted a Fortune 500 company with a restatement relating to the monetary translation of their foreign subsidiaries’ financial statements.
 Oversaw the determination of the functional currency for each foreign subsidiary and the appropriate translation methodology.
 Directed the implementation of the changes in functional currency at their foreign subsidiaries.

 Led the review of the revenue recognition practices for a Fortune 500 company, resulting in the restatement of three years of financial statements.
 Assisted the company in quantifying the impact of the accounting errors.
 Presented the results of the review to the company’s current and former external auditors along with the audit committee.

-Led the internal investigation of whistleblower allegations made to the Securities Exchange Commission for a Fortune 500 healthcare company.
+Led the internal investigation of whistleblower allegations made to the SEC for a Fortune 500 healthcare company.
 The whistleblower allegations related primarily to revenue recognition and the manipulation of earnings through the use of reserves.

 Performed an investigation of the Japanese subsidiary of a Fortune 10 company concerning alleged fraud and misconduct that resulted in a restatement.
 The investigation was performed in conjunction with the company’s internal audit group and in-house counsel.
 Conducted numerous interviews of local personnel with the aid of interpreters.